UPSC Exam Preparation: Topic of the Day – Serious Fraud Investigation Office (SFIO)

 - Substantial involvement of public interest to be judged by size, either in terms of monetary misappropriation, or in terms of the persons affected

 - The possibility of investigations leading to, or contributing towards, a clear improvement in systems, laws or procedures.

-- If any case has been assigned by the Central Government to the SFIO for investigation under Companies Act, 2013 no other investigating agency of the Central Government or any State Government can proceed with investigation in such cases and in case any such investigation has already been initiated, it cannot be proceeded further with, and the concerned agency have to transfer the relevant documents and records in respect of such offences to Serious Fraud Investigation Office.
+- If any case has been assigned by the Central Government to the SFIO for investigation under Companies Act, 2013 no other investigating agency of the Central Government or any State Government can embark upon the investigation in such cases and in case any such investigation has already been initiated, it cannot be proceeded further with, and the concerned agency have to transfer the relevant documents and records in respect of such offences to Serious Fraud Investigation Office.

 Can SFIO Arrest?